 Stella Maris Catholic Church

-Stella Maris – the name means Star of the Sea – is a multiple design award-winning seaside church much loved by parishioners and visitors whose donations funded its $3.2 million construction.
+Stella Maris – the name means Star of the Sea – is a multiple design award-winning seaside church, much loved by parishioners and visitors whose donations funded the $3.2 million build.

-A study in height and light, the contemporary glass and sandstone house of worship replaced an old wooden church that served its congregation for years.
-Worshippers enter through an arch of blades encased in sandstone, welcomed by Giovan Battista Salvi’s Il Sassoferrato – an image of the Madonna and Child – printed on glass.
+A study in height and light, the contemporary glass and sandstone house of worship replaced an old wooden church.
+Worshippers enter through a bladed sandstone arch, welcomed by Giovan Battista Salvi’s Il Sassoferrato – an image of the Madonna and Child – printed on glass.

-Building materials provide the colour and texture, taking inspiration from nearby beach and ocean.
-Light enters through coloured glass to play on spaces used to celebrate the rituals of mass, baptism, communion, confirmation, marriage and funeral.
-Gardens, trees and covered walkways provide a tranquil green oasis for all to enjoy.
+Gardens, trees and covered walkways provide an oasis for all to enjoy.
 Stella Maris is a drawcard for locals and visitors who delight in the sacred space of architecture and environmentally sympathetic design.

-- 2016 Queensland Architecture Awards Gold Coast / Northern Rivers Peoples Choice Award and Regional Commendation.
+The building won the 2016 Queensland Architecture Awards Gold Coast / Northern Rivers People’s Choice Award and Regional Commendation.
 In 2015, it won the HIA Gold Coast / Northern Rivers Interior Design Award.

 NO BOOKING REQUIRED

 Guided tours, half hourly, maximum of 5 people.
 Dress smart casual.

 1986: Sacred Heart Church renamed Stella Maris; 2014: Demolition 2014; February 2015: New church completed and consecrated.